 How Do I Know If The Council Protects My Trees?

 There are a couple of ways to find out if the tree in your yard is protected.
-First, check out the local laws for tree removal in your area.
+First, check out the local laws for tree service anchorage ak in your area.
 Secondly, get in touch with a local and verified arborist and ask them if the tree can be removed.

 The second option is preferable as the local tree service providers have more information about the rules and regulations.
 As I said above, you will need a licensed arborist to make a detailed report for you.
 It is also the best option for your safety, to work with the local tree service providers.

 Will The Council Remove The Tree For Me?

 Though you have to get permission from the council for tree removal, they will not remove any tree on your personal property – the irony.
 The only trees the council will remove if damaged, are the ones in public areas, such as parks.